 Intermittent Fasting has become the latest health fad that allegedly assists with weight loss.
 It has even ranked as the “trendiest” weight loss search of 2019.
 The dietary term is used to describe the cycle between periods of fasting and eating.

 Experts say: it’s not all hype.
 In fact, many agree that the diet can be helpful in boosting longevity, maintaining blood sugar levels, and reaching a healthy weight.

 Not surprisingly, given the popularity, several different types or methods of IF have been established.
 Being popular doesn’t mean they are healthy, however.
 Explained below, are a few of the most popular methods:

 Time-restricted eating: Fast for 16+ hours each day

 This method involves fasting every day 16+ hours and restricting your daily “eating window” to 8 hours.
 For example, if you finish your last meal at 8 p.m. and don’t eat until noon the next day, you’re technically fasting for 16 hours.

-The 5:2 diet: Fast for 2 days per week
+The 5:2 diet: Eat for 5 days, Fast for 2 days per week

 For one to two nonconsecutive days per week, you consume just water plus 500 calories, (200 of which are protein), either in one meal or spread out over the day.
 The other five or six days a week, you can eat whatever you want, whenever you want.